Ebedthan/aebou_blog/content/blog/beginR.md

 tags: [rstats, beginR]
 ---

-<div style="text-align: right"> *"R is not just a programming language, but it is also an interactive environment for doing data science."*
+*"R is not just a programming language, but it is also an interactive environment for doing data science."*

 *"Investing a little time in learning R each day will pay off handsomely in the long run."*

-*Hadley Wickham and Garret Grolemund in R for Data Science.* </div>
+*Hadley Wickham and Garret Grolemund in R for Data Science.*

 R is not just a programming language or an interactive environment for data science, but i have found that R is also one of the best community around in every ways that could help a beginR growing in R.